gabrielfu/rsgraph/README.md

 # rsgraph
-Rust implementation of common graph algorithms with Python binding
+Python wrapper API of Rust implementation of common graph algorithms

+This package is orders of magnitude faster than pure Python implementation, and is up to 10x faster than `networkx` for small graph (size < 100).

 ## Algorithms
 - [Edmonds-Karp maximum flow](https://en.wikipedia.org/wiki/Edmonds%E2%80%93Karp_algorithm)